 On campus interviews are required for admission and are held from November through February.
 Applicants selected for an interview will receive an invitation to attend this mandatory on-campus interview.

-Admission decisions may be made as early as December, but continue through the spring.
+Admission decisions may be made in early fall of the application year but continue through the spring.

 DPT Tuition and Financial Aid